Pakistan, Maldives sign 6 MoUs to further consolidate bilateral ties

 The MoU for cooperation in climate change was signed

-by Pakistan Ambassador to Maldives Sayed Khawar Ali Shah and
+by Pakistan’s Ambassador to Maldives Sayed Khawar Ali Shah and

 Climate Change Minister of Maldives Tariq Ibrahim.